goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 - Slowly tighten each motor mount screw in an alternating pattern until full clamping force is achieved.
 - Repeat until all motors are mounted and aligned.

 **Caution** -- The motor mounts use clamping force and are not otherwise indexed to frame.
 We have found that this works well in normal use, but in case of hard impacts and/or crashes the motors may twist on the tubes.
-While this helps to avoid transferring some stress to rest of frame during impact, it can also cause thrust misalignment and severe flight issues if not corrected.
+While this helps to avoid transferring some stress to the frame during impact, it can also cause thrust misalignment and severe flight issues if not corrected.
 ALWAYS check motor alignment prior to flight.
 {: .notice--info}

 ### 2.4 Install ESC's